WeaselGames/godot_luaAPI/README.md

 By default lua executes on its own detached thread.
 If thread saftey is required you can either use mutex locks or disable threading.

+To use you can either [Compile from source](#compiling) or if you are on windows or linux you can download one of the pre built binarays from th [releas](https://github.com/Trey2k/lua/releases) page.

 **Default lua libs loaded**
 - base
 - math